B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Examples

 Students have learned to use a number line to locate whole numbers and to count to large numbers in intervals.
-They can also use it to locate decimal numbers.
-To do this, students need to understand how to subdivide the intervals and recognize what each interval corresponds to.
+They can also use them to locate decimal numbers.
+To do this, students need to understand how to partition the intervals and recognize what values each interval corresponds to.

 Symbolic Representation

-The conventional writing of decimal numbers is a symbolic representation of these concepts.
-To symbolically represent decimal numbers, a decimal point is embedded in the writing of the number to separate the integer part from the decimal part.
+To symbolically represent decimal numbers, a decimal point is used to separate the integer part from the decimal part.

 Example